Edrusb/kubedirayctory/README.md

 # kubedirayctory
-Ray cluster instantiated from Kubedirectory on Ezmeral Runtime
+Ray cluster instantiated from Kubedirector on Ezmeral Runtime

 ## Contents
 This repo contains 2 components: